YattaSolutions/org.eclipse.swt.browser.electron/README.md

 ### Challenge

 Open ecosystems like Eclipse play a major role in providing developers an independent and open environment to build software.
 Although the Eclipse IDE is a great and flexible solution for software development, one thing bothers us (and others): The current version of Eclipse uses operating system dependent, outdated browser technologies.
-This issue was already brought up and discussed by the [Bugzilla community](https://bugs.eclipse.org/bugs/show_bug.cgi?id=405031).
+This issue was already brought up and discussed by the [Eclipse community](https://bugs.eclipse.org/bugs/show_bug.cgi?id=405031).

 ### Approach